Where'd You Learn How to Do That

 "Where'd You Learn How to Do That" is a song recorded by Canadian country artist Dean Brody.
 The song was written by Jenna Walker and Stuart Walker of the Reklaws, along with Blake Redferrin and Tawgs Salter.
+It was the first single released ahead of Brody's eight studio album Right Round Here.

 Background

 Brody released "Where'd You Learn How to Do That" ahead of a slate of summer 2022 tour dates, remarking that it had "been a while" since he had a song "that brings a party like this one does".

 Brody's fellow country artists and friends Stuart and Jenna Walker of the sibling duo the Reklaws co-wrote the track with Thomas "Tawgs" Salter and Blake Redferrin.
 Stuart Walker remarked that when they originally finished the song, Redferrin sang it with his usual "Southern drawl", which led Walker to realize that Brody would have a more suitable voice for the song.
 Knowing that Brody was looking for new songs, they passed it along through their manager.